ngchampion/Data-Exploration/index.md

 is becoming endangered.
 If they migrate like other birds, or if their natural environment is being impacted by industrialization or any other human induced issue.

-What questions I would specifically like to answer with this dataset are:
+The questions I would specifically like to answer with this dataset are:

-    QUESTION 1
-    QUESTION 2
-    QUESTION 3
+    Where in the United States do falcons live?
+    Is the falcon population in the United States increasing, decreasing or maintaining?
+    Are falcons negatively impacted by humans?
+    Do falcon migrate?

 - What questions came up as you worked with the data?
 - Was there anything that surprised you about the data?